Someone is walking over my grave

 The expression is sometimes found in the form of 'a goose (or occasionally, a rabbit) walked over my grave'.
 These are later and chiefly American variants and the 'goose' version at least appears to be a back-formation, derived from 'goose bumps/goose pimples' which are associated with a sudden feeling of chilliness.

 The modern-day scientific explanation for sudden unexplained shuddering and for goose pimples is that they are caused by a subconscious release of the stress hormone adrenaline.
 This may be as a response to coldness or an emotional reaction to a poignant memory.
-Fanciful it may be, but somehow, I prefer the mediaeval version.
+Fanciful it may be, but somehow, I prefer the medieval version.